hallard/RPI-Lora-Gateway/README.md

 - Excellent [RadioHead][22] library for RFM69, RFM9x modules (and lot of others)
 - The Things Network [Single Channel Gateway packet forwarder][24]

-I forked both repos, but since I'm not sure original authors would like to merge my changes just use my forks.
-For now it's just in coding state, please be patient, code will br better in some days.
+I forked all repos to tweak them, but since I'm not sure original authors would like to merge my changes just use my forks.
+For now it's just in coding state, please be patient, code will be better in some days.

 For reference, original libraries and code are [Arduino-LIMC][21], [RadioHead-LIMC][23], [Single Channel Gateway packet forwarder][25]